What Is the Settlement Check Process?

-Posted in Personal Injury on March 8, 2019
+Posted on March 8, 2019 in Personal Injury

 The personal injury claims process can take a significant amount of time to complete.
 When you factor in the investigation process, pre-trial negotiations, insurance claims and medical evaluations you can look at up to a year or more to reach the end of it.
 However, once you complete the claims process, you can receive a significant reward: the settlement check.